 In general, automatic investment plans may work for people who want to be on top of their finances, but may not have the time or the inclination for detailed investment management.

-In that way, the convenience and lower cost of most automated investment plans and robo platforms can help newer investors (or less involved investors) get started.
-Investors who aren’t comfortable with relying on technology may not want to invest using automated systems.
+In that way, the convenience and lower cost of many automated investment plans and robo platforms can help newer investors (or less involved investors) get started.

 Although it can be simpler to automate some parts of the investing or financial planning process, a human advisor can help ensure that you aren’t missing anything.
-Also, investors who use automated portfolios have less control over their investments.
+Also, investors who use automated portfolios typically have less control over their investments.

 Fortunately, automation here can also work in your favor: You can set alerts to remind you when certain withdrawals are being made.